Hughie Flint

+porter until he retired from that job in 2007.

+Career

+1964–1966: John Mayall & the Bluesbreakers

-Flint played in the Bluesbreakers on and off for five years, adding a distinctive aspect to their blues-based sound partly through his love of jazz.
-He appeared on their albums John Mayall Plays John Mayall (1965) and Blues Breakers with Eric Clapton (1966, also known as The Beano Album).
+Flint joined John Mayall & the Bluesbreakers in the early 1960s, replacing Martin Hart, who had played percussion on their first single in 1964.
+Flint played in the Bluesbreakers on and off for the next two years (1964–1966), adding a distinctive aspect to their blues-based sound partly through his love of jazz.
+He appeared on their albums John Mayall Plays John Mayall (1965) and Blues Breakers with Eric Clapton (1966, also known as The Beano Album), one of their most iconic albums due to its feature of Eric Clapton.

 Flint then left to play alongside Alexis Korner and Savoy Brown; his place in the group was taken by Aynsley Dunbar.

+1970–1975: McGuinness Flint

 In 1970 Flint formed McGuinness Flint with Tom McGuinness, former guitarist and bassist with Manfred Mann.
 They reached number 2 in the UK Singles Chart with "When I'm Dead And Gone", which was followed in 1971 by another hit single, "Malt and Barley Blues", which peaked at number 5.
 They also released their self-titled debut album in 1970, which reached the Top 10 of the UK Albums Chart in 1971.
 However the early success of the group proved to be short-lived.
 Despite featuring the production skills of Glyn Johns and the accompaniment of pianist Nicky Hopkins, their second album Happy Birthday, Ruthy Baby proved to be the end of the original line-up.

 Multi-instrumentalist band members Benny Gallagher and Graham Lyle, who also wrote most of the songs, left the group following its release.
 Flint and McGuinness teamed up with Dennis Coulson and Dixie Dean to release the album Lo and Behold in 1972, which consisted solely of obscure Bob Dylan covers.
 Shortly after this Coulson left.
 Despite the release of two further albums and a Greatest Hits collection in 1973, the band split in 1975.

-Flint played with the Bonzo Dog Band from 1971 and appeared with them until their final album, Let's Make Up And Be Friendly.
+Flint played with the Bonzo Dog Doo-Dah Band in November 1971 and appeared with them until their final album, Let's Make Up And Be Friendly, released in March 1972.

+1977–1981: The Blues Band and music retirement

 In 1977 Flint was the drummer and bodhrán player on the album Suburban Ethnia by the band Chanter.